89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 And let's grab a coffee while it finishes :-)

 After the `dnf` process finishes, we have GNOME installed in our container, now how do we use it?

-### Generate session file
+### Generate session file - GNOME

 First in the host we need a reliable way to fix the permissions problem of the `/tmp/.X11-unix` directory.
 This directory should either belong to `root` or `$USER`.
 But in a rootless container, host's `root` is not mapped inside the container so we need to change the ownership from `root` to `$USER` each time.

 Let's add: